Ballard Canyon AVA: Soils

-The soils in the Ballard Canyon AVA are more uniform than in the larger Santa Ynez Valley viticultural area.
-They are made up of sand and clay loam with good drainage capacities.
+Finally, exchangeable levels of calcium in the soils within the Ballard Canyon viticultural area are between 1,000 and 1,400 ppm, within the range generally preferred for viticulture.
 Limestone is also present in certain northern vineyard plots.
 Vines planted in the steeper vineyard sites are able to develop deep root systems in search of water in the area's arid environment, thereby increasing vine strength.
-A good level of calcium in Ballard Canyon's soils ensures the development of thick skins and increases the concentration of tannins, sugars and acids in the grapes.
-This helps to produce richly flavored, well-balanced wines.